 The Hope Street in Whittlesea program is based on the Foyer model of supported transitional housing for young people and young families who are provided with safe, secure and affordable accommodation for 12 months to two years.
-Support is provided within a model of seven self-contained units at Thomastown including two family units and four family units at Preston.
+Support is provided within a model of five one-bedroom units and two family units in Thomastown, and four family units in Preston.

 Case management helps young people identify their goals and how they can transition out of the homelessness service system.
 Hope Street is responsible for the holistic programs and activities that are designed to achieve development in four core areas: